adamsalter/sitemap_generator/README.md

 ## Changelog

 * **v4.0: NEW, NON-BACKWARDS COMPATIBLE CHANGES.**  See above for more info. `create_index` defaults to `:auto`.
 Define `SitemapGenerator::SimpleNamer` class for simpler custom namers compatible with the new naming conventions.
+Deprecate `sitemaps_namer`, `sitemap_index_namer` and their respective namer classes.
+It's more just that their usage is discouraged.
 * v3.4: Support [alternate links][alternate_links] for urls; Support configurable options in the `SitemapGenerator::S3Adapter`
 * v3.3: **Support creating sitemaps with no index file**.
 A big thank-you to [Eric Hochberger][ehoch] for generously paying for this feature.
 * v3.2.1: Fix syntax error in SitemapGenerator::S3Adapter